YoussefSalama4/Encryption-Decryption-algorithms/README.md

 # Encryption-Decryption-algorithms

-A project the applies encreption and decreption for text in 6 different algorithms <br>
+A project that applies encreption and decreption for text in 6 different algorithms <br>

 1-Cesar cipher Algorithm <br>
 2-Hill Algorithm <br>